Participating in PREMIUM

-Participants will attend at least 4 clinic visits over a 14 week period.
+Participants will attend at least 4 clinic visits over a 14-week period.
 The day and time of your visits will be decided by you and the study coordinator.
 We will first collect a blood sample to determine if you are eligible for the study.
-If eligible, you will be randomly assigned to a high protein group or control group.
-Participants in the high protein group will add a protein supplement to their diets twice daily for 12 weeks.
+If eligible, you will be randomly assigned to a powdered meal replacement group or control group.
+Participants in the powdered meal replacement group will add the meal replacement to their diets twice daily for 12 weeks.
 Participants in the control group will maintain their usual food intake.
-The protein supplement is neutral tasting powder which you will add to water and drink.
+The meal replacement is neutral tasting powder which you will add to water and drink.
 The study coordinator will show you how to do this.
-Besides taking the supplement no other lifestyle changes are needed and maintain your normal medication regime and physical activity level is required.
+Besides from taking the meal replacement, no other lifestyle changes are needed and maintain your normal medication regime and physical activity level is required.
 You must inform study staff if you make any changes to your current medication or nutritional supplement use.
 You cannot participate in the study if you take any natural health products which may alter inflammation, gut microbiome, energy metabolism, body weight and composition, or hormone levels.
 You should also continue to eat your normal diet.
 You will weigh yourself daily during the study using a scale we will give you.
 It is important that you do not lose or gain weight during the study.
 If this happens you will meet with a registered dietitian to adjust your food intake.
-Over 14 weeks we will collect three blood samples to measure the level of inflammation, different hormones, fat and sugar in your blood.
-We will also collect three stool samples to study the microbes living in your gut and three urine samples to study the substances you consumed with the protein supplement (only if you are in the high protein group).
+Over 12 weeks we will collect three blood samples to measure the level of inflammation, different hormones, genes related to nutrient metabolism and gene expression, fat, and sugar in your blood.
+We will also collect three stool samples to study the microbes living in your gut and three urine samples to study the substances you consumed with the meal replacement (only if you are in the powdered meal replacement group).
 You will also complete different questionnaires that ask you about your food intake and level of physical activity.
-Moreover, for the high protein group, participants will answer questionnaires about how hungry or full they feel.
+Moreover, for the powdered meal replacement group, you will answer questionnaires about how hungry or full you feel.

 This visit will happen in the morning.
 For this visit you should not consume alcohol for 3 days and not eat or drink for 12 hours before the visit.
 You may drink water.
 First, the study coordinator will explain the study to you.
 If you are interested in participating, you will be asked to sign this consent form.
-Then trained personnel will collect 10 mL of your blood (4 teaspoons).
+Then trained personnel will collect 10 mL of your blood (2 teaspoons).
 This blood sample will help us determine if you are eligible to participate based on your liver, kidney and thyroid function, and hydration status.
 If one or more of these tests is outside the reference values for a healthy person, you will be notified and considered not eligible to participate in our study.
 You may not participate in this study if you are pregnant, the blood test will tell us if you are currently pregnant.
-During the study, those who are of childbearing potential, must practice adequate methods of birth control (e.g total abstinence, hormonal birth control methods (oral, injectable, transdermal or intra-vaginal), intrauterine devices, confirmed successful vasectomy of partner etc).
+During the study, those who are of childbearing potential, must practice adequate methods of birth control (e.g., total abstinence, hormonal birth control methods (oral, injectable, transdermal, or intra-vaginal), intrauterine devices, confirmed successful vasectomy of partner etc.).
 If you become pregnant over the duration of the study, you must stop taking the product, and immediately inform the study investigators.
 You will also answer questions related to personal characteristics, health status and physical activity.
 We will measure your height, weight, and waist circumference.
 We will also measure the fat in your body using bioelectrical impedance analysis (BIA).
 You will lie down on a bed and eight self-adhesive electrodes will be connected to both of your hands and feet.
-You will not feel anything and the procedure will take 1 to 2 minutes.
-We will also explain how to collect a stool sample at home using the kit provided.
-You will store the stool sample at room temperature, and bring it clinic the day before, of, or after your study visits.
-During this visit you may spend some time alone in the whole body calorimetry unit (WBCU).
-The WBCU is similar to a small hotel room.
-It has a bed, armchair, table, sink, toilet, television, computer/internet and treadmill.
-We will use the WBCU to measure how many calories you burn in a day.
-Spending some time in the WBCU will ensure you are comfortable in this room.
+You will not feel anything, and the procedure will take 1 to 2 minutes.
+Or you will be asked to stand on a scale with the ball and the heel of each foot in contact with four metal electrodes.
+This measurement will take no more than 15 seconds.
 At the end of this visit we will offer to you a snack and a beverage.
 Once we test your blood, we will contact you to let you know if you are eligible.
-If so, you will be randomly assigned to a high protein group or control group and we will schedule your second visit.
+If so, you will be randomly assigned to a powdered meal replacement group or control group and we will schedule your second visit.

 This visit will also happen in the morning.
 For this visit, you should not consume alcohol for 3 days and not eat or drink for 12 hours before the visit.
 You may drink water.
 You should not exercise 24 hours before this visit and do as little activity as possible before the visit.
 For example, taking the elevator instead of the stairs.

-At the beginning of this visit we will estimate how many calories you burn during a day using the WBCU.
+At the beginning of this visit we will estimate how many calories you burn during a day using the whole-body calorimetry unit (WBCU).
+The WBCU is similar to a small hotel room.
+It has a bed, armchair, table, sink, toilet, television, computer/internet and treadmill.
 You will lie in a relaxed position on a bed.
 You will breathe regularly and relax without falling asleep.
 The test will take about 1 hour.
-After this test, certified personnel will collect 25 mL of your blood (5 teaspoons) to assess your level of inflammation, hormones, fat and sugar in your blood.
-If you are in the high protein group, you will also collect your urine (~1 cup) to assess the level of substances contained in the protein supplement.

 Then, we will measure the fat and muscle in your body using 3 safe and routine techniques.
-First there will be dual energy X-ray absorptiometry [DXA] scan.
+The first technique is a dual energy X-ray absorptiometry [DXA] scan, which may happen in a different day than the visit but in the same week or as close as possible.
 Before the scan we will make sure it is safe for you by asking some questions.
-If you are a woman we will test your blood sample to see if you are pregnant.
+If you are a woman, we will test your blood sample to see if you are pregnant.
 Pregnant women will not be allowed to participate in this study.
 During the scan you will lie down on a bed and the technician will position you correctly.
 The equipment “arm” will pass over your body and it will not cause any discomfort to you.
 It will take about 20 minutes to finish this test.
-Then we will measure the fat and muscle in your body using air displacement plethysmography (ADP).
+The second technique is air displacement plethysmography (ADP).
 During this test you will sit comfortably inside a chamber and stay relaxed and quiet for 1 minute.
 This will happen twice.
 The entire test will take about 5 minutes.
 For this test, you will need to wear minimal, form-fitting clothing and a swim-cap.
-For the BIA procedure, you will lie down on a bed and eight electrodes will be connected to both of your hands and feet.
-You will not feel anything and the procedure will take 1 to 2 minutes.
+The last technique is the BIA, you will lie down on a bed and eight electrodes will be connected to both of your hands and feet.
+You will not feel anything, and the procedure will take 1 to 2 minutes.

-After these assessments we will give you a snack to eat.
-You will then answer a physical activity questionnaire and meet with the registered dietitian.
-The dietitian will explain how to monitor your body weight and complete questionnaires for the study.
+Then, we will give you a snack to eat.
+You will then answer a physical activity questionnaire.
+The study coordinator will explain how to monitor your body weight and complete questionnaires for the study.
 These questionnaires will ask about how hungry and full you feel and the foods you eat.

-The study coordinator will then give you a stool collection kit.
+We will also explain how to collect a stool sample at home using the kit provided.
 You can bring this stool sample back later the same day or the next day.
-Once we receive your first stool sample, the research coordinator will give to participants assigned to the high protein group the supplement packages and explain how to use it.
-The supplement will be mixed with water and taken twice daily as snacks in the morning and afternoon for 12 weeks (84 days).
+Once we receive your first stool sample, the research coordinator will give to participants assigned to the powdered meal replacement group the packages with the product and explain how to use it.
+The product will be mixed with water and taken twice daily as snacks in the morning and afternoon for 12 weeks (84 days).
 Lastly, the study coordinator will provide you with another stool collection kit.
-You will bring this stool sample to the unit the day before, of, or after your 3rd study visit.

-This visit will happen in the morning and is similar to Visit 2.
+This visit will happen in the morning and is similar to the baseline visit, except genetic analyses, that will not be assessed.
+This means that the amount of blood we will collect will be 20 mL (4 teaspoons).
 For this visit, you should not consume alcohol for 3 days and not eat or drink for 12 hours before the visit.
 You may drink water.
 You should not exercise 24 hours before this visit and do as little activity as possible before the visit.
 During this visit we will complete the same assessments as Visit 2.
 You will also bring your stool sample to this visit.
 If you are unable to bring it to this visit, you can bring on the day before or after your scheduled appointment.

-You will then meet with the registered dietitian.
-The dietitian will check if your weight has changed from the beginning of the study and review your study journal.
+The study coordinator will check if your weight has changed from the beginning of the study and review your study journal.
 If your weight has changed the dietitian will work with you to adjust your diet to make sure your weight remains stable.
 At the end of the visit, the study coordinator will provide you with another stool collection kit.
-Participants in the high protein group should keep taking the supplement mixed with water twice daily as snacks in the morning and afternoon until Visit 4.
+Participants in the powdered meal replacement group should keep taking the meal replacement mixed with water twice daily as snacks in the morning and afternoon until Visit 4.
 Participants in the control group will maintain their usual food intake.

-For this visit you will prepare as you did for Visits 2 and 3.
+For this visit you will prepare as you did for baseline visit.
 This will be the last visit you will attend.
 For this visit you should bring back the scale provided during the study period and your final stool sample.
 As with the other stool sample collections, you are able to bring the sample to the visit, or the day before or after the scheduled visit.
 The study will have been completed at the end of this visit.